Hau Tree Beach, Waikiki

 Print Leave a comment

 Hau Tree Beach, also called San Souci or Kaimana Beach, is one of my favorite swims in Waikiki!
 The water is clear and calm and the bottom is soft sand.
 Toddlers can play on the shore without waves scaring them.
 Best of all, there is a huge block of shade on the beach created by the high rises behind (shade is a rare thing on Waikiki Beach).
 Behind the beach is a large grassy area with a zillion coconut palms- it's beautiful!
 Next to the beach is the historic natatorium, a 1920s hangout that was the "place to be seen."
 A pretty Hau tree shades the lanai restaurant on the bottom floor of the New Otani Kaimana Beach Hotel behind the beach.
-There is a convenience store in the front of this hotel accessed from Kalalaua Ave where you can buy a yogurt or drink to take to the beach.
+There is a convenience store in the front of this hotel accessed from Kalalaua Ave where you can buy a yogurt or protein drink to take to the beach.

 Waikiki Aquarium is right by Hau Tree Beach and is a nice place to visit with your kids.
 The displays are excellent and the aquarium is small enough that it is easily do-able!
 There is a great Banyan tree where you can swing like tarzan between Hau Tree Beach and the aquarium- don't miss out on the fun!